isabella232/cf-glazier/doc/glazier.md

 ##New-Image

-## Sample contents of %HOMEDRIVE%\glazier on a new image
+## Sample contents of %SYSTEMDRIVE%\glazier on a new image

 ```
 │   cloudinit.msi